 The worst mistake you can make, whether inside or out, is to have a single or few sources of light shining directly above you and your guests.
 This will create shadows around everyone’s eyes, making them look haggard.Katarzyna from Kukafoto.com

 So, for example, do not plan an outdoor photoshoot for high noon.
-Best is to have many sources of light scattered throughout your wedding space.
+It is best to have many sources of light scattered throughout your wedding space.
 These can be windows, indoor or outdoor bulb lights, uplighting (lighting on the floor that faces upward), candles, etc. Even if your space is generally dim and intimate after dark, you should be fine if the lighting is plentiful and spread out.

 Pretty much any bonafide venue for wedding receptions will have an adequate sound system.
 But this is not always the case with venues for wedding ceremonies.
 Religious buildings and especially outdoor spaces often require additional audio solutions.
 For example, “Here Comes the Bride” may sound great when played on a church’s in-house pipe organ, but a recorded version of it could be totally drowned out by natural echoes when played through the in-house PA system.